melvey/reveal.js/slides/wealthy-western-web/index.md

 Note:
 * Progressive web apps are smaler, have wider support and can still be installed like an app with a manifest
 * Service workers can be used to prefetch cache to reduce loading time and to work offline.
 But it is important not to prefetch anything that is not absolutely required
+* Proxy browsers may mean you don't have working javascript - if this is a concern treat javascript as an enhancement
+* Don't require javascript on load

+## Tools
+* Throttling on Chrome
+* Server side rendering

 ## References